Skyshader77/Lacryma-Hydra/chapter14.typ

 In the history books, it would have taken climbing a mountain of skulls to achieve this.
-The ability to tame fate had been reserved exclusively to the Goddess and the purple born.
+The ability to tame fate had been reserved exclusively to the Goddess and the Purpleborn.
 To them, it was the Heavens’ mandate to forge a better world for their denizens.

 Elysians, Rauthengardians, Cachalots, Medeans, clergymen, courtiers with their varied costumes assembled beneath the imperial throne centered around four fire pots used to clean its dried phoenix feathers.
 Servants held the plumes with pincers over the brazier, the phoenix’ remains glittering above the flames.